Author of The Blackout Book and the online course Bloom Where You’re Planted

 If the situation does escalate and the lives of you and your loved ones are in danger, there is no substitute for meeting force with force.
 You may not wish to engage, but sometimes there’s no time to escape.
 Sometimes there’s no place to escape to.
 In these situations, you won’t be able to talk your way out of it, hide from it, or throw dishes at the intruders to fight them off.

 When you need help in seconds, the police are only minutes away.
 By the time they arrive during a collapse scenario, your family will be dead, raped, or kidnapped, and your supplies will be long gone.
+And that’s if they arrive at all.
+And that’s also dependent on whether or not the few people remaining in uniform are actually committed to maintaining order.

 If you plan to survive a scenario of civil unrest or a Mad Max society meltdown, you are going to have to accept that preppers need guns.
 This doesn’t mean that you want to hurt someone.
 It means that you intend to keep your loved ones safe by any means necessary.